 Background on Indian government regulations affecting card payments

 Changes to regulations from the Reserve Bank of India (RBI) affect your ability to accept payments seamlessly from India-issued cards.
-More friction was introduced to payment flows which required card networks and issuing banks to overhaul their existing systems and infrastructure.
-While the industry has been adapting to these changes, some types of payments, such as recurring payments, will permanently see higher rates of payment failures moving forwards due to additional authorisation requirements.
+More friction was introduced to payment flows, and this required card networks and issuing banks to overhaul their existing systems and infrastructure.
+While the industry has been adapting to these changes, some types of payments, such as recurring payments, will permanently see higher rates of payment failures moving forward due to additional authorisation requirements.

-The best solution for Stripe users is to follow our Impact assessment guide and prepare for these changes if required.
+The best solution for Stripe users is to follow our Impact assessment guide and prepare for these changes if necessary.

 E-mandates for recurring payments

-A holder of an India issued card needs to authorise merchants to deduct recurring charges through an e-mandate captured by the issuing bank.
+A holder of an India-issued card needs to authorise merchants to deduct recurring charges through an e-mandate captured by the issuing bank.
 The cardholder should also be notified by the card issuer at least 24 hours before any charge is processed.
-Where the recurring charge is greater than INR 15,000 (~USD 190), the cardholder needs to authorise each additional payment individually.
+Where the recurring charge is greater than INR 15,000 (~US$190), the cardholder needs to authorise each additional payment individually.
 Cardholders can also easily revoke an e-mandate and choose to stop recurring payments to a business at any time through their bank.

-These changes are about giving more control to cardholders, but also introduce significant friction to recurring payment flows that will result in more recurring payments being declined by issuing banks.
+These changes are about giving more control to cardholders, but also introduce significant friction to recurring payment flows, which will result in more recurring payments being declined by issuing banks.

 What should you do?

-Using Stripe's solutions to comply with the recurring payments regulation is the best way to prepare your business for these changes.
-Read our dedicated support document on this topic.
+Using Stripe's Billing solutions to comply with the recurring payments regulation is the best way to prepare your business for these changes.
+Read our documentation on how to accept recurring payments from India-issued cards.

 Tokenisation for card transactions